Skip to main content

 Mufete de Peixe

-Grilled fish specialty from Luanda served with sweet potatoes, cassava, and spicy palm oil sauce.
+Luanda grilled fish, plated with sweet potatoes, cassava, and a spicy palm oil sauce.

 Allergens: